litrik/displayer/README.md

  * Is a _launcher_ on Android platforms (including Android TV)

 Displayer is being used successfully in the clubhouse of [korfbalclub KCBJ](https://www.kcbj.be/) to display information about upcoming events, sponsors, and live weather, without any intervention of the volunteer currently doing bar service.

+## Status

+This project is currently under heavy development and should be considered _alpha-quality_ at best.

 ## Screenshots